 Reviewing modifiers?
 Here are ideas for using adjectives and adverbs worksheets, task cards, and more.

 Even I think reviewing basic grammar is not jazzy fun; I enjoy diving into a sentence and seeing how to make it stronger, better, more persuasive.
 I prefer to ponder why an author used a certain modifier.
 Therefore, when using an identifying adjectives or adverbs worksheet, I work to apply the ideas to student writing.
 Plus, I look for other ways to work on modifiers, especially as we advance to misplaced and dangling modifiers.

-My goal in teaching grammar to students is so that we all have domain-specific language.
+One goal in my teaching grammar to students is so that we all have domain-specific language.
 When my students and I get to the point where I give them the writing feedback, “weak modifiers” or “misplaced modifiers” or “confused modifiers,” I want them to know what I am referencing.
 Plus when students look up a word in a dictionary, I want them to have confidence in knowing the terminology.
 I want them to question the adjectives and adverbs marketers and politicians use.

 Also?
 I provide feedback about adjectives and adverbs with student writing. . . often!
 Using too many modifiers with weak verbs is a common area for improving writing.
 With writing feedback, your students should understand the eight parts of speech.
 Sometimes a quick adjective or adverb worksheet provides a refresher for older students.

-Finally, teaching the basics is part of Bloom’s Taxonomy: students must understand the basics before they can manipulate and analyze.
+Finally, teaching the basics is part of Bloom’s Taxonomy: Students must understand the basics before they can manipulate and analyze.

 Without a strong grammar foundation, fun and analytical activities won’t make sense.
 Using adjectives and adverbs worksheets with direct instruction is part of the formula.
 To help students with modifiers, I follow these guidelines.